The #OnThisDay Team

 The OnThisDay team research these facts and figures and then this important information is be digested into social media content for the purposes of science communication and and public engagement, as well as raising the profile of underrepresented scientists.

-Short bio: Joseph is the Science Communications Officer at FEMS, where he leads on the digital media and social media side of things, and manages various communications projects and volunteer teams with a SciComms focus.
+Short bio: Eleni Koursari is the Science Communications Assistant at FEMS, where she contributes on the digital and social media channels and helps with various communications projects and volunteer teams with a SciComms focus.

 Country of Residence: Norway